 Once a topic has been chosen, the next step is to identify a POTENTIAL thesis adviser.
 Any member of the UNC-Chapel Hill faculty is eligible to serve as a thesis adviser, as are retired faculty and post-doctoral fellows.
 Graduate students cannot serve as advisers.
 While the thesis adviser may come from any department at UNC, the adviser’s area of expertise should be consistent with the topic of the student’s thesis.
 Our joint faculty and our affiliate faculty represent a broad range of global expertise.
 The Center for Global Initiatives maintains a searchable database of faculty with international research experience.
 You do not need your identified faculty member to have agreed to serve as your adviser at this point.

-Once a topic and adviser have been identified, the prospective honors student must submit a two–three page prospectus in the fall of their junior year.
+Once a topic and adviser have been identified, the prospective honors student must submit a two–three page prospectus in the spring of their junior year.

 In writing the prospectus, students should include the following: